d-krupke/cpsat-primer/README.md

 model.clear_assumptions()  # clear all assumptions
 ```

+> [!NOTE]
+>
-> **Note:** While incremental SAT solvers can reuse learned clauses from
+> While incremental SAT solvers can reuse learned clauses from previous runs
-> previous runs despite changing assumptions, CP-SAT does not support this
+> despite changing assumptions, CP-SAT does not support this feature.
-> feature.
-Assumptions in CP-SAT only help avoid model duplication.
+> Assumptions in CP-SAT only help avoid model duplication.

 ### Hints